Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Computational Methods

 \subsection{First-principles calculations}

-For the geometry optimization, ground state, and excited state calculations with constrain DFT(cDFT), we conducted the density functional theory (DFT) calculations with the Heyd-Scuseria-Ernzerhof (HSE) hybrid functional~\cite{heydHybridFunctionalsBased2003}, by the Vienna Ab initio Simulation Package (VASP)~\cite{kresseEfficientIterativeSchemes1996,kresseEfficiencyAbinitioTotal1996,kresseInitioMoleculardynamicsSimulation1994}.
-The defect was constructed and relaxed in 4x4x3 super cell of ZnO.
-We use plane-wave cutoff of 400 eV and the projector augmented wave (PAW) poseudopotentials to conduct the structural relaxations.
-We picked the Fock exchange fraction parameter of 0.375 and screening parameter $\omega=$0.2 $\textup{~\AA}$, based on reproducing the experimental lattice constants and band gap~\cite{thomasSemiconductorsBasicData1997,AlbertssonZnOExperiment, ObaDefectEnergetics, ReynoldsZnOExperimentbandgap}.
-We obtained band gap 3.4 eV and lattice parameter (a=3.249$\textup{~\AA}$, c=5.204$\textup{~\AA}$) of the pristine zinc oxide, in good agreement with experimental data (band gap 3.4eV, lattice constants a=3.25$\textup{~\AA}$ and c=5.21$\textup{~\AA}$).
+We performed the ground state density-functional theory calculations using the Heyd–Scuseria–Ernzerhof (HSE) hybrid functional~\cite{heydHybridFunctionalsBased2003}, by the plane-wave code Vienna Ab initio Simulation Package (VASP)~\cite{kresseEfficientIterativeSchemes1996,kresseEfficiencyAbinitioTotal1996,kresseInitioMoleculardynamicsSimulation1994}.
+The multideterminant constrained DFT (mcDFT) were used for geometry relaxations of the excited states.
+The defect was constructed and relaxed in a 4x4x3 supercell of ZnO.
+We use plane-wave cutoff of 400 eV and the projector-augmented wave (PAW) poseudopotentials to conduct the structural relaxations.
+We choose the Fock exchange fraction parameter of 0.375 and screening parameter $\omega=$0.2 $\textup{~\AA}$, which reproduces the experimental lattice constants and band gap of ZnO~\cite{thomasSemiconductorsBasicData1997,AlbertssonZnOExperiment, ObaDefectEnergetics, ReynoldsZnOExperimentbandgap}.
+We obtain a band gap of 3.43 eV, and a lattice parameter (a=3.249$\textup{~\AA}$, c=5.204$\textup{~\AA}$) of the pristine zinc oxide, in good agreement with experimental data (band gap 3.4 eV, lattice constants a=3.25$\textup{~\AA}$ and c=5.21$\textup{~\AA}$).

-We use the r2SCAN functional for the phonon calculation, which is known for its reliability in capturing the static and dynamical properties of the lattice with a low computational cost~\cite{ningReliableLatticeDynamics2022}.
-We use the Hubbard U correction of 2 eV for the 3d orbital of Zn and obtained the phonon band with very good agreement with experiment (See SI Fig.7).
+We use the r2SCAN functional for phonon calculations, which is known for its reliability in capturing the static and dynamical properties of the lattice with a low computational cost~\cite{ningReliableLatticeDynamics2022}.
+We use the Hubbard U correction of 2 eV for the 3d orbital of Zn and obtain the phonon band with very good agreement with experiments (see Figure~S10~\cite{SI}).